Update: After Pinterest banned affiliate links, they had a change of heart. Learn about Affiliate Links on Pinterest – Know the Rules.

-Thousands of bloggers, perhaps tens of thousands, are raving mad because a major source of affiliate revenue has just been removed from them.
+Thousands of bloggers, perhaps tens of thousands, are raving mad because a major source of affiliate revenue, Pinterest, banned affiliate links on their platform.

 In an email to its ‘Power Pinners' late last week, Pinterest stated all affiliate links, as well as all redirects and trackers, would be removed from the site.